Manhattan

 Hours: Tue-Sun 10:30 AM - 5:00 PM (Free Fridays 5:00 PM - 7:00 PM; reservations required)

 Museum at Eldridge Street - Housed inside the breathtaking, landmarked 1887 Eldridge Street Synagogue, this museum showcases stunning architecture, a massive hand-made stained-glass window, and exhibits detailing Jewish immigrant history on the Lower East Side.
 Mon, Fri pay what you wish.
+NYPL Culture Pass also has free or cheap offers.

 Address: 12 Eldridge St, New York, NY 10002